 - General Plumbing Croydon

-From a failed shower pump in a Thornton Heath Victorian terrace to a full ensuite refit in a Coulsdon 1930s semi or an unvented cylinder service in a Purley modern home — every engineer listed here is verified at time of listing and covers Croydon postcodes.
+From a failed shower pump in a Thornton Heath Victorian terrace to a full ensuite refit in a Coulsdon 1930s semi or an unvented cylinder service in a Purley modern home — every bathroom specialist listed here is verified and covering Croydon CR postcodes.

 Sources & further reading